MichaelZhu168/sipeed-longan-nano-USB-HID-Device-Vender/README.md

 	It functions exactly as the GD32vf103 Dev board for the USB purpose.
 The linker is the same GD32VF103xB.lds for GD32vf103CBT6 chip and GD32vf103VBT6 chip;

 6. 4/15/2021 tried 250/second, it is much better than 500/second regarding the lose of reports caputured by host.

+any question? drop me a line.
+Hope you like it.